jacobobryant/biff/slate/source/index.html.md

 Biff currently provides email link authentication (i.e. the user clicks a link in an email to sign in).
 Password and SSO authentication are on the roadmap.

-Biff provides a set of HTTP endpoints for authentication.
+Biff provides a set of HTTP endpoints for authentication:

 ## Sign up